phire/m1n1/phire-gpu-infodump.md

 My current theory is that this region is exclusive used to track the status of page table updates, and is accessible to both MacOS and gfx-asc so they can syncronise access for pagetable updates

+The following panic message `GFX PANIC - Host-mapped FW allocations are disabled, but FW only supports enabled` (seen when setting byte 0xa0 of initdata to 0) suggests that this "firmware control of pagetable" functionally isn't actually enabled in this version of the firmware.
+With any luck We might be able to get away with not writing anything to this handoff region at all.